zynga/apibrowser/readme.md

 ## Authors

-The API Viewer is an official Zynga OpenSource project.
+The API Browser is an official Zynga OpenSource project.

 ## License